 Doctors frequently tell their patients with elevated cholesterol levels to change their diet.
 The problem is that people rarely get specific details about what to eat.
 They are told what not to eat.
 That usually boils down to avoiding saturated fat.
 Is there a better cholesterol-lowering diet plan?
+One reader found a food that seemed to help quite a bit.

 The Saturated Fat Story:

+Turning to more conventional dietary approaches to controlling cholesterol, it makes sense to consider fat.
 Saturated fat has been the enemy for decades because nutrition experts believed it would raise cholesterol levels and lead to clogged arteries and heart attacks.
 People were told to cut back on red meat, eggs, butter and cream.

 As a result of such prohibitions, low-fat and no-fat foods have proliferated.
 For example, if you look in the dairy section of your grocery you will be overwhelmed by an enormous variety of low-fat yogurt.
 Despite such products, Americans are fatter than ever, facing an epidemic of diabetes and heart disease.
 By the way, those no-fat yogurts often contain a load of sugar, often in the form of “fruit” that is really glorified jam, ie, sugar.

-This year the sat-fat fever broke, ever since a large meta-analysis of 72 studies involving 600,000 volunteers concluded that there is no convincing evidence that a diet containing saturated fat leads to heart disease (Annals of Internal Medicine, March 18, 2014).
-In the authors’ own words:
+In 2014, the sat-fat fever broke when a large meta-analysis of 72 studies involving 600,000 volunteers concluded that there is no convincing evidence that a diet containing saturated fat leads to heart disease (Annals of Internal Medicine, March 18, 2014).

 “Current evidence does not clearly support cardiovascular guidelines that encourage high consumption of polyunsaturated fatty acids and low consumption of total saturated fats.”

 Of course, such words are heresy.
 When evidence conflicts with beliefs, most people become confused and angry.
-Our friend C.C. recently wrote this on his Facebook page:

 “Well so much for that.
 The doctor reviewed my blood work this morning.
 After over two months of no meat, my bad cholesterol went up from 97 to 118.”